We Found the Best Air Fryer—So You Don’t Have To

 And the winner is: Philips Avance TurboStar Air Fryer

-When it came to giving all the air fryers a try, the Test Kitchen was ready with many new air fryer-friendly recipes sent in by readers (you can submit your own recipes here).
-After months of trials, our cooks and food stylists all agreed: The Philips Avance TurboStar model ($250) was the winner.
+When it came to giving all the air fryers a try, the Test Kitchen was ready with many new air fryer-friendly recipes sent in by readers.
+After months of trials, our cooks and food stylists all agreed: The Philips Avance TurboStar model ($249) was the winner.
 Try this simple trick for perfectly air-fried food every time.

 Features We Loved